atlas-works-studio/atlas-works-studio.github.io/README.md

 # Atlas Works Studio

-*A systems-based umbrella for building, learning, consulting, and media creation.*
+*A modular system for creative work, systems thinking, learning, and applied consulting.*

 ---